-Debbie Brettle MBACP Registered Person Centred Counsellor
+Debbie Brettle MBACP Registered Counsellor

-I am a professional, qualified counsellor offering counselling sessions to individuals or couples and I am registered with the British Association for Counselling and Psychotherapy (BACP).
+I am a registered, qualified counsellor offering counselling sessions to individuals and I am registered with the British Association for Counselling and Psychotherapy (BACP).
 As a counsellor my role is to provide you with a safe and confidential environment in which to support you.
 I am a compassionate, non judgemental, skilled listener and I feel very passionate about counselling as I have witnessed the benefits that it can bring.

 As a person centred counsellor, I believe that you are the expert on your own life therefore counselling sessions will be led by you and what you want to talk about.
 No issue is too big or too small.

 Training, qualifications & experience